 Kent, Mereworth Woodlands

 Tregothnan’s Kent estate sits in the heart of the Garden of England where the landscape and climate can be quite different from that of Cornwall, although no less awe-inspiring.
 The jewel in the crown of the Kent estate is the Mereworth Woodland – an expanse of ancient woodland which boasts a natural diversity of plant and animal life.
-The area is carefully coppice managed by experienced woodland team led by a father and son who have a combined 75 years service with the estate.
+The area is carefully coppice managed by the experienced woodland team, led by the Head Wood Reeve, whose family have been working these woodlands since the early 1900s.

 Our responsible forestry practices have generated precious biodiversity within the woodlands.
 Rare species of flora and fauna have been allowed to evolve in their natural habitat.
 Nightjars, a nocturnal species of British bird, can often be spotted here.